sumanentc/COVID-19-bot/README.md

 ## Features

-Currently, the Bot considers India and the states within.
-Bot is able to answers questions related COVID-19.
-It uses custom spell checker and handle out of scope also.
-Some of the sample questions it supports are as follows</br>
+Currently, the Bot considers India and the states within.</br>
+It has the below features.</br>

+- Answer questions related COVID-19.
   - What is the total number of deaths in india
   - Recovered cases in india
   - Confirmed cases in india
   - Active cases in Maharashtra
   - Active cases in Maharashtra and Goa
   - Confirmed cases in West Bengal
   - Most affected states
   - Most recovered states
   - Least affected states
   - Recovery rate in Karnataka
   - Recovery rate in Karnataka and Goa
   - Mortality rate in Goa
-- fully vaccinated people in India
+- Handle spelling mistakes

+- Answer questions related to vaccination status

   - patial vaccinated people in India
   - people fully vaccinated in India

+- Handle out of context questions

 ### Built With